 All Maintex disinfectants are manufactured with EPA-approved active ingredients.

-Our most popular concentrated disinfectant for novel coronavirus is CItra Cide, which has a one minute contact time against Human coronavirus.
-Turbo Kill is our ready-to-use disinfectant that is effective against Human coronavirus with a two minute contact time.
-For disinfecting food contact surfaces, use Sani-Cide Plus with a one minute contact time.
-Other Maintex disinfectants are also effective against Human coronavirus and eligible under the EPA Emerging Viral Pathogen Program.
+Our most popular concentrated disinfectant for novel coronavirus is CItra Cide, which has a ten minute contact time for novel coronavirus.
+Turbo Kill is our ready-to-use disinfectant that is effective against novel coronavirus with a ten minute contact time.
+For disinfecting food contact surfaces, use Sani-Cide Plus with a ten minute contact time.
+Other Maintex disinfectants are also effective against novel coronavirus and eligible under the EPA Emerging Viral Pathogen Program.
 Check with your Maintex sales consultant for more information.

 Verifying a disinfectant is approved for novel coronavirus